Mental Health Facilities Schuylkill County, PA

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Lebanon Vamc Pottsville Va Outpatient Clinic is a mental health clinic in Schuylkill County, PA, located at 1410 Laurel Boulevard, Suite 2, 17901.
+Lebanon Vamc Pottsville Va Outpatient Clinic is a mental health facility in Schuylkill County, PA, located at 1410 Laurel Boulevard, Suite 2, 17901.
 Lebanon Vamc Pottsville Va Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Lebanon Vamc Pottsville Va Outpatient Clinic offers psychotropic medication, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Lebanon Vamc Pottsville Va Outpatient Clinic also supports veterans and people requiring dual diagnosis treatment.
-Additional services offered at Lebanon Vamc Pottsville Va Outpatient Clinic include supported housing, illness management and recovery and suicide prevention services.
+Lebanon Vamc Pottsville Va Outpatient Clinic provides behavior modification, group therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Lebanon Vamc Pottsville Va Outpatient Clinic also supports people requiring dual diagnosis treatment and veterans.
+Some other services available at Lebanon Vamc Pottsville Va Outpatient Clinic include diet and exercise counseling, court-ordered outpatient treatment and family psychoeducation.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.